-The mediation office is available to the entire university community.
+The mediation service is available to the entire university community.
 Its purpose is to prevent conflict and support conflict management to foster a positive research, teaching and working environment at the University.
-The members of the Office are independent, particularly in relation to the University authorities.
+The members of the service are independent, particularly in relation to the University authorities.

 Prof. Walter A. Stoffel